python-discord/summer-code-jam-2020/cuddly-chameleons/README.md

 - Tushavi
 - dash-ma

+## About our project
+Our project is simple blog/news site, that implement basic things, like creating, editing, deleting in frontend.

 ## Setting up and running
 ### Django and PostgreSQL
 Simplest thing ever (when you have Docker and Docker Compose installed):